Skip to content

 cognitoidentityprovider_initiate_auth(AuthFlow, AuthParameters,

-ClientMetadata, ClientId, AnalyticsMetadata, UserContextData)
+ClientMetadata, ClientId, AnalyticsMetadata, UserContextData, Session)

 Arguments